hotflex/kayak/README.md

 Please refer to [Installation documentation](https://emozley.uk/kayak/guide/installation)

-### Why TS?
+### Why JS?

-Because it was quick and easy to write a project in; I needed to make Kayak quickly just to hold until Rotriever is released.
+Because it was quick and easy to write a project in.
+The code is also portable and understandable.

 ## Contributions